-But now MegaVoice has several players, like the Envoy Connect and Pathway, which require a 2-level structure.
-That is one folder level (Book) with one file level (Chapters).
+Recently MegaVoice has released the Envoy Connect.
+The Connect requires a 2-level structure.
+That is one folder level (Book) with one file level (Chapter).

-So, what do you do when you have existing 4-level audio structures and would like to use them on a player like the Connect that requires a 2-level structure?
+So what do you do when you have existing 4-level audio structures and would like to use them on a player like the Connect?

-Typically, you would have to restructure the audio manually and make a second copy of it somewhere on your hard drive.
+Typically, you would have to restructure the audio manually and make a second copy of it.
 However, SaberCopy can do that for you automatically and you won't have to change anything in your original audio structure!
 Here is how:

 1. Open a new project.
 On the "Files in project" tab, navigate to audio folder you want to compress.
-For our example, we will use the full KJV Bible.
+For our example we'll use the full KJV Bible.
 It is a typical 4-level structure with a single Channel folder containing three Section folders.
 Each Section folder contains the Books for that Section.
 Within each Book folder are the relevant audio files (chapters).
 In summary, 3 folder levels with 1 level of files.

 2. Now go to the Output Options tab.
-The current target output device is Envoy S/2S/ST/2ST, which of course supports the 4-level structure.
-Open the drop list and change that setting to "MegaVoice Envoy Connect".
+First, select our target output device (MegaVoice Companion).
+Then open the drop list and change that setting to "Custom Output Options".